-Dress for success
+Dress for Success

 Ask any actor: wardrobe has to complement performance.
 When deciding what to wear to interview, visit the organisations’ website or social media platform for clues as to organisational dress code.
 Do senior managers and executives stick to tightly-buttoned three-piece suits or is work attire a comfortable blend of business casual?
 The answer should inform your choice of clothing.

 It’s important to plan your wardrobe ahead of time.
-Not only do you need to choose your attire, but you need to ensure your clothes look their best.
+Not only do you need to choose your attire, but also ensure your clothes look their best.

 When planning your outfit you should:

-- Err on the side of caution.
+- Err on the side of caution

-- Stick to neutral colours.
+- Stick to neutral colours

-- Avoid patterns and prints.
+- Avoid patterns and prints

-- Consider the season.
+- Consider the season

-- Ensure you’re comfortable.
+- Ensure you’re comfortable

-If still in doubt, ask.
-Reach out to the Hiring Manager or, if being put forward by an executive search firm or recruiter, ask the consultant about suitable attire.
+If you’re still in doubt, ask.
+Reach out to the Hiring Manager.
+Alternatively, if you’re being put forward by an executive search firm or recruiter, ask the consultant about suitable attire.

 When you’re heading out to a job interview, punctuality is critical.

-If you’re interviewing for an overseas position or a role in a different country, state or city, you will need to make separate hotel and travel arrangements.
-Generally speaking, most organisations reimburse candidates for their travel, accommodation and food when travelling considerable distance for interview, but clarify with whoever is organising the interview prior to making your travel arrangements.
+If you’re interviewing for an overseas position or a role in a different country, state, or city, you’ll need to make hotel and travel arrangements.
+Generally speaking, most organisations reimburse candidates for their travel, accommodation and food when travelling considerable distance for interview.
+Regardless, it’s best to clarify with whoever is organising the interview before you make travel arrangements.

 Before entering the interview room, try to relax.
 You’ll feel less nervous, more enthusiastic and personable.
 Organisations seek senior managers and executives who can remain calm and composed in stressful situations, and the interview is the perfect arena to demonstrate this quality.

-Research the company and the role extensively, home you answers to common interview questions using the star technique, look the part, and arrive on time.
-By following the tips above, you will stand out from other interviewees and be one step closer to landing the position.
+Research the company and the role extensively, hone your answers to common interview questions using the star technique, look the part, and arrive on time.
+By following the tips above, you’re more likely to stand out and be one step closer to landing the position.

 For more job search advice tailored to senior managers and executives…